zliangak/dp-fed-ls/readme.md

 It is a python dict object with keys `['users', 'user_data', 'num_samples']`, which represent roles' names, their corresponding samples (lines) and sample numbers.

-## Momentum Accountants
+## Moment Accountants
-Momentum Accountant for uniform subsampling in `dp/autodp` is borrowed from [this repo](https://github.com/yuxiangw/autodp).
+Moment Accountant for uniform subsampling in `dp/autodp` is borrowed from [this repo](https://github.com/yuxiangw/autodp).
 And the one for poisson subsampling in `dp/google_accountant` is borrowed from [this repo](https://github.com/tensorflow/privacy/tree/master/tensorflow_privacy/privacy).